jaferpilakkal/coffee_machine/README.md

-This is just a coffee machine software created with basic python
+This is just a coffee machine software scrip created with basic python